COVID-19 Policies & Procedures

 • We strongly recommend campers receive all available vaccinations and boosters against COVID-19 to limit the risk of severe illness caused by coronavirus.

-• Camp counselors are expected to be immunized against COVID-19 to the fullest extent possible, based on their age group and personal risk factors.
+• Camp counselors are expected to be fully vaccinated against COVID-19 as defined by the CDC.

 COVID Testing & Monitoring

-It is expected that campers and camp counselors arrive for their camp experience in good health.
-Camp Casco reserves the right not to admit any ill person.
+It is expected that campers, volunteers, visitors and staff arrive for their camp experience in good health.
+The camp reserves the right to require a negative COVID-19 test prior to being admitted to the camp.
+The camp reserves the right not to admit any ill person.

-• A rapid antigen test provided by Camp Casco
+• A COVID-19 rapid antigen test provided by Camp Casco

 • Symptom screening

-• If any camper tests positive for COVID-19, parents or guardians will be notified immediately, and the camper will be comfortably isolated until they can be picked up from camp.
+• If any camper tests positive for COVID-19, or presents with a highly-specific symptom of COVID-19 such as new loss of taste or smell, parents or guardians will be notified immediately, and the camper will be comfortably isolated until they can be picked up from camp.

 If any camp counselor tests positive for COVID-19, they will be asked to leave the campsite immediately.
 If they need to arrange other transportation home, they will be comfortably isolated until they can be picked up from camp.